bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

 ## Getting specific code signing file's data

 You might want to retrieve a specific code signing file's data to have a quick look at it.
-You can easily do so with the `GET` method and with the app slug and file's slug parameters handy.
+You can easily do so with the relevant Bitrise API using the `GET` method.

+The required parameters will be:

+* app slug
+* the code signing file's slug

 Example curl request: